Jeanne Sinkford: Becoming a Dentist

-Biography
+Career

-Sinkford was born in 1933, one of four sisters who all went on to attend college.
-She said that her parents, a grandfather, and her experiences at a Catholic middle school contributed to her disciplined upbringing.
-She attended Dunbar High School in Washington, D.C., a school for high-achieving African Americans, where she was a member of the cadet corps.
+Sinkford was one of four sisters who all went on to attend college.
+Her Sinkford's career contains many firsts.
 At the age of 16, Sinkford enrolled in college at Howard University, studying psychology and chemistry before pursuing dental school there.
-After graduating from dental school, Sinkford was a faculty member in prosthodontics, had a part-time dental practice, and earned a Ph.D. in physiology at Northwestern University.
+After graduating from dental school, Sinkford became the first woman Chair of the department of prosthodontics, had a part-time dental practice, and earned a Ph.D. in physiology at Northwestern University.
 This made her the first female prosthodontist with a PhD degree.
+She was the first black named to the National Advisory Dental Council; and was the first woman to be named as Associate Dean in dentistry.

 Later, she chaired the prosthodontics department at Howard, and she completed a residency in pediatric dentistry in 1974–1975.
-On July 1, 1975, Sinkford became the first female dean of an American dental school when she was appointed the dean of Howard University, School of Dentistry.
-Sinkford remained dean until 1991.
+On July 1, 1975, Sinkford became the first female dean of an American dental school in the United States, and possibly in the world when she was appointed the dean of Howard University, School of Dentistry.
+Sinkford served as dean for 16 years until 1991.
+She has been a member of the faculty for 33 years.

+During her tenure as Dean, some of the major accomplishment that have taken place are full accreditation of all the academic programs; completion of the $10.5 million construction/renovation project; an aggressive minority recruitment program involving alumni; the addition of new academic programs in general dentistry, general practice residency and baccalaureate degrees for dental hygiene; a state-of-the-art infection control program; a dental implantology team for clinical practice and research; and a new $333,000 research development fund which will enable the College to become more competitive for extramural research grants.
+These accomplishments have been possible through the team effort that exists at the College and with the alumni.

+Dr. Sinkford has been a member of numerous committees including, but not limited to: consultant to the National Board of Dental Examiners from 1971-1979, Vice Chairman of the Metropolitan Washington Section of the American College of Dentists from 1981-83, and a member of the Editorial Board of Black Health in 1990.
+Her stellar performance has been punctuated by many honors and awards over the years.
+She is listed in Who's who Among Women, Who's Who in America, Who's Who in the World, and cited in the Undaunted Trailblazers - Minority Women Leaders for Oral Health.

 Sinkford then became associate executive director of the American Dental Education Association.
 She established its Center for Equity and Diversity in 1998, and directed it for 17 years.

 In 2015, Sinkford received the Distinguished Service Award from the American Dental Association.
 She is also a past recipient of the Candace Award from the National Coalition of 100 Black Women.
 She is a member of the Institute of Medicine and a fellow of the American College of Dentists and the International College of Dentists.

-Sinkford met her husband Stanley at Howard University.
-He became a cardiologist.
-They had three children.